n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 Now you may ask me, what is wrong with our library?
 The thing is that we inject some global variable to interact with the exposed API.
-In addition, we want to import some constant pre-defined values (icons, table cell types, tag colors, etc) that can be used by the UI components.
+In addition, we want to import some constant pre-defined values (icons, table cell types, tag colors, etc.) that can be used by the UI components.
 They usually come in form of constant identifiers that help to style components.

 For example, we can style a button with one of the types: